 The principle of "conditionality" is of particular interest to soil conservation.
 According to this principle, farmers benefit from direct payments only if they observe a series of requirements related to the correct management of land (even in absence of farming).
-Among these requirements are food safety, respect of the environment, personnel safety, animal health and welfare.
+Among these requirements are food safety, respect of the environment, personnel safety, animal health and livelihood.

 Farms are therefore supported if they respect the Mandatory Management Criteria (MMC) and they keep the land in Good Agronomic and Environmental Conditions (GAEC).
-Every year, the Ministry of Food, Agricultural and Forestry Policies issues a decree with the full list of MMC and GAEC that need to be respected during the course of the subsequent year, giving single regional authorities time to issue implementation provisions that are more The new Common Agricultural Policy lays the foundations for sustainable agriculture.
+Every year, the Ministry of Food, Agricultural and Forest Policies issues a decree with the full list of MMC and GAEC that need to be respected during the course of the subsequent year, giving single regional authorities time to issue implementation provisions that are more adequate to each specific territory.